 Education is a fundamental aim of this project and we are seeking additional funding to create an exhibition developed specifically for schools.
 This will be accompanied by a range of supporting materials and worksheets for teachers to enable each city to have an educational out-reach programme to better involve students.
-When visiting the exhibition, children will be encouraged to interact via a fun ‘passport style’ game and parents will be able to simply click into a microsite with an internet enabled mobile phone to access a list of entertaining and engaging tasks for their children.
+When visiting the exhibition, children will be encouraged to interact via a fun ‘passport style’ game.

 In addition, the exhibition will act as a catalyst for local communities to commemorate the First World War and for local collaborations to take place, whilst actively promoting interactive learning partnerships with, for example: cultural organisations, regiments, businesses and community groups, schools, scouts and guides.

 The street gallery will feature a mobile education unit, fully equipped with internet enabled computers.
 This facility will provide audiences with the opportunity, under helpful guidance, to search archives and discover the history of their own community and family involvement in the War and its aftermath.

 Visitors will be encouraged to interact with online content from the Imperial War Museum, the Commonwealth War Graves Commission and The Royal British Legion.

 Right: The education station will enable one to one interaction with visitors.